ezerinz/dotfiles/README.md

 - If you want hyprland config, you only need ags dan hypr folder.
 - Something may not work for you, I use this configuration in my used Thinkpad x270 and didn't think about dual monitor.
 - Please forgive my poorly written scss/css & js, I'm open to suggestions
-- Most widgets were copied from author of Ags, aylur ([dotfiles](https://github.com/Aylur/dotfiles)), the difference is I don't know how to write typescript
+- Most widgets were copied from author of ags, Aylur ([dotfiles](https://github.com/Aylur/dotfiles)), the difference is I don't know how to write typescript

 ### Dependencies